Caenorhabditis Elegans (C. Elegans) Nematode Project

 This was clearly just the thing for my bodge of a robot.
 I needed to adapt the motor control code for the simpler requirements of the servo motors and could not help making a few other small changes.
 However, the code is essentially the code I downloaded from GitHub.
 Does it work?
 Well yes it does.
 Disarmingly well, considering that there are no procedural rules ("if this, do that") in play – just stimulation and response through a set of weighted connections.
 This is clearly an area for further development although artificial neural networks make big demands upon memory and increasing demands upon processing power as they grow.
 Shoehorning a small network onto an Arduino Nano worked well but any next step presents greater challenges.

 If you fancy giving this approach a try then you can download the code from GitHub or grab my small modifications from the website supporting my book “Practical Arduino C”.
+My code can be downloaded from the web site projects page.

 Artificial Neural Networks (ANNs) are an active area of research and the founding technology for a great deal of the Artificial Intelligence (AI) projects and start-up businesses today.
 I had some instructional fun a few years ago building an ANN to play an acceptable game of noughts and crosses (tic tac toe) with some success although I don’t recall my model ever beating a trained simulation of Donald Michie’s MENACE“machine”.